wecarsoniv/beta-divergence-metrics/README.md

 ## Dependencies

 This package is written in Python, and requires Python (with recommended version >= 3.9) to run.
-This package relies on the following libraries and version numbers:
+In addition to a working Pytorch installation, this package relies on the following libraries and version numbers:

 * [Python](https://www.python.org/) >= 3.9
 * [NumPy](https://numpy.org/) >= 1.22.0